All Episodes

 He's very much too weak to talk, and I am led to understand is on some form of life support.

-Or may show, uh, the experimental use of Tesla technology for what purpose we know not.
+But he went to Miami to consult with certain people about the NEXRAD radar images, the WebNear radar images, appeared to show, or may show, the experimental use of Tesla technology for what purpose we know not.

 This is why he went to Miami.